Resolving family disputes without going to court!

 Dispute resolution has many advantages and it’s a better method to resolve family law disputes because it is normally:

 - The range of outcomes available to parties in FDR is wider ranging than what a court may do

-- Parties involved in FDR are only limited by their own imagination with regard to the possible outcomes that may eb achieved
+- Parties involved in FDR are only limited by their own imagination with regard to the possible outcomes that may be achieved

-Carlos and Anya are experienced litigators and court advocates.
-They engage in the FDR process at times as mediators and at times advising their clients and representing them in the process.
-They find the discipline of dispute resolution satisfying as practitioners as they are able to assist their clients to advise them and represent them and to devise together with their clients tactical and strategic considerations during the dispute resolution process.
+Carlos is an experienced litigator and court advocate.
+He will engage in the FDR process at times as a mediator and at times advising his clients and representing them in the process.
+Carlos finds the discipline of dispute resolution satisfying as practitioners as they are able to assist their clients to advise them and represent them and to devise together with their clients tactical and strategic considerations during the dispute resolution process.